You heard it before: men with dark triad traits get laid more.

-But psychopaths are not worried about future troubles, and that risk-seeking approach does help them increase their notch-count.
+But psychopaths are driven by present rewards while being undeterred by risks and possible future troubles.
+That risk-seeking approach does help them increase their notch-count.

 #2.
 The “Edgy” Appeal: When Risk Intersects With Excitement

-The “edgy” and dangerous side of psychopaths definitely appeals to women.
+The “edgy” and dangerous side of psychopaths appeals to women.

 The vacuously-intense stare of the psychopaths, for example, can stoke fear and excitement, which heightens and/or is confused with “butterflies love” and sexual excitement.

-Adelyn Birch, author of “30 Covert Manipulation Tatctics” says that the psychopath stare is scary and unattractive from a stranger, but it makes women weak at the knees when the two are already close and gazing at each other in an intimate setting (the expression “weak at the knees” is my own, she writes more formally).
+Adelyn Birch, author of “30 Covert Manipulation Tactics” says that the psychopath stare is scary and unattractive from a stranger, but it makes women weak at the knees when the two are already close and gazing at each other in an intimate setting.

 #3.
 The Power and Dominance Advantage

-Psychopaths are attractive because men who approach women from a position of power, dominance, confidence and leadership are all attractive, whether it comes from a position of positive leadership or from a destructive one.
+Psychopaths are attractive because men who approach women from a position of power, dominance, confidence and leadership are all attractive, and it can sometimes become secondary whether it comes from a position of positive leadership or from a destructive one.